comphy-lab/BurstingBubble_Herschel-Bulkley/README.md

-# Viscoelastic Worthington Jets & Droplets Produced by Bursting Bubbles
+# Herschel-Bulkley Worthington Jets & Droplets Produced by Bursting Bubbles

-This repository contains the simulation code and analysis for studying the dynamics of viscoelastic Worthington jets and droplets produced by bursting bubbles.
-The code uses the ElastoFlow framework to simulate bubble cavity collapse in viscoelastic media, examining how elastic modulus and relaxation time affect jet and droplet formation.
+This repository contains the simulation code and analysis for studying the dynamics of Herschel-Bulkley Worthington jets and droplets produced by bursting bubbles.
+The code uses the Basilisk framework to simulate bubble cavity collapse in non-Newtonian media, examining how power-law index, yield stress, and viscosity affect jet and droplet formation.

 The article can be found at: